harshithsn/Fault-collapsing-and-Fault-simulation/README.md

 # Parallel Fault Simulation
 Parallel fault simulation most effective, Circuit consists of only logic gates where all gates are assumed to have the same delay.
 Simulate stuck-at fault using bit-parallelism of logical operations in a digital computer.

-The code takes input_vector as input and perform parallel fault simulation and tabulate the simulated output.
+The code takes input_vector as input and perform parallel fault simulation and tabulate the simulated output and calculate fault coverage for corresponding input vector.

 # Deductive Fault Simulation
 Use gate level model with zero or unit delay and two level signal.
 This is One-pass simulation, where each line k contains a list Lk of faults detectable on it.
 Considering true-value simulation of each vector, fault lists of all gate output lines are updated using set-theoretic rules, signal values, and gate.

+The code takes input_vector as input and perform deductive fault simulation and tabulate the propagated faults at output node and calculate fault coverage for corresponding input vector.

 # Limitations of Code